betsythefc/blog.imnotat.work/Overland/sleepy-time.md

 Arguably the last point is a pro, as it seems inexpensive, however if I can build it for cheaper without comprimising strength, it'll make the wallet a little happier.

-My current design, which I have been working hard are re-doing but can't find a proper solution is:
+My current design, which I have been working hard are re-doing but can't find a better solution:

 <img src="https://i.imgur.com/ZC63qLM.jpg" width="600" />